sdesai39/Project1/README.md

 Questions we will raise...
 Type of cars that get the most citations?
 (HW - I like it) Areas/streets with the most citations?
 (HW - makes my mind hurt)

+Graphs we will show...
+ Scatter plots
+ Maybe even a heat map!